Bunny Austin

 Henry Wilfred "Bunny" Austin (26 August 1906 – 26 August 2000) was an English tennis player.
-For 74 years he was the last Briton to reach the final of the men's singles at Wimbledon, until Andy Murray did so in 2012.
+For 74 years he was the last Briton to reach the final of the men's singles at the Wimbledon Championships, until Andy Murray did so in 2012.
 He was also a finalist at the 1937 French Championships and a championship winner at Queen's Club.
-Along with Fred Perry, he was a vital part of the British team that won the Davis Cup in three consecutive years (1933–35).
+Along with Fred Perry, he was a vital part of the British team that won the Davis Cup in three consecutive years (1933–1935).
 He is also remembered as the first tennis player to wear shorts.

 Early life and education

 The son of stockjobber Wilfred Austin and his wife Kate, Austin was brought up in South Norwood, London.
 Austin concluded that the nickname "Bunny", bestowed on him by school friends, came from the Daily Mirror comic strip Pip, Squeak and Wilfred (Wilfred was a rabbit, or bunny).
 Encouraged by his father, who was determined that he become a sportsman, he joined Norhurst Tennis Club aged six.
 Austin was educated at Repton School, and studied history at Pembroke College, Cambridge.